saad-khan-rind/commands/README.md

 # awk:
 A programming language for processing text and data, useful for writing scripts to automate tasks, such as data manipulation, reporting

+# diff:
-# diff: displays the differences between two files.
+displays the differences between two files.

+# top:
-# top: a real-time system monitor that displays information about the system's resource usage and processes.
+A real-time system monitor that displays information about the system's resource usage and processes.

 # Github Commands